Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group

 The modular symmetry is broken by the vacuum expectation value of the modulus $\tau$ at high energy scale.
-We assume that modular invariance breaking scale is around the GUT scale $2\times10^{16}$ GeV.
-From the up type and down type quark mass matrices $M_u$ and $M_{d}$ we can calculte the quark masses, mixing angles and CP violation phase in terms of the input parameters of the model.
-In order to find the point in parameter space which optimizes the agreement between predictions and data, we generalize the numerical analysis strategy to the quark sector, and we search the minimum of the $\chi^2$ contributions from quark mass ratios and CKM parameters.
-For the calculation of $\chi^2_{\text{min}}$, we use the values of Yukawa couplings and the CKM parameters calculated at the GUT scale from a minimal SUSY breaking scenario, with SUSY breaking scale $M_{\text{SUSY}}=1$ TeV and $\tan\beta=7.5$, $\bar{\eta}_b=0.09375$~\cite{Antusch:2013jca},
+We assume that modular invariance breaking scale is around the grand unified theory (GUT) scale $2\times10^{16}$ GeV.
+From the up type and down type quark mass matrices $M_u$ and $M_{d}$ we can calculate the quark masses, mixing angles and CP violation phase in terms of the input parameters of the model.
+In order to find the point in parameter space which optimizes the agreement between predictions and data, we generalize the numerical analysis strategy of section~\ref{subsec:numerical-analysis} to the quark sector, and we search the minimum of the $\chi^2$ contributions from quark mass ratios and CKM parameters.
+For the calculation of $\chi^2_{\text{min}}$, we use the values of quark masses and the CKM parameters calculated at the GUT scale from a minimal supersymmetry (SUSY) breaking scenario, with SUSY breaking scale $M_{\text{SUSY}}=1$ TeV and $\tan\beta=7.5$, $\bar{\eta}_b=0.09375$~\cite{Antusch:2013jca},